Egg fight: Australian Senator Fraser Anning supporters slammed over headlock on teenager

 WARNING: Graphic

+Australian Prime Minister Scott Morrison said Anning's comments had no place in Australia.

+At a press conference this afternoon Ardern what asked what she thought of Anning's comments and replied: "A disgrace".

-The teenager who smashed an egg on an Australian Senator's head - after the politician's statement that deflected responsibility for the New Zealand terror attack - has spoken briefly about the aftermath.
+Meanwhile the teenager who smashed an egg on Anning's head - after the politician's statement that deflected responsibility for the New Zealand terror attack - has spoken briefly about the aftermath.

 "Don't egg politicians... you get tackled by 30 bogans at the same time.
 I learnt the hard way.
 F***," said the teenager, in a video posted to social media.